Preparing for GDPR

 How is it different to the current data protection guidelines?

 Currently personal data for business to business purposes can be collected under ‘legitimate interest’ and used for relevant communications and services related to the individual’s professional role.
-From 25 May 2018, data collected for business to business purposes is required to have ‘expressed permission’ from individuals (unless for legal or regulatory purposes).

 Why am I on your database?